MHickey2/First_Project/TEST.md

      <img src="assets/images/amiresp1.png" height="" width=""/>
    </p>

-   I regularly tested the responsiveness of the site using Google Chrome Developer tools.
-I also used Window Resizer and a Responsive Design Tester Application.
+   I regularly tested the responsiveness of the site using Google Chrome Developer tools, information on this can be found [here](https://developer.chrome.com/docs/devtools/).
+I also used Window Resizer and a Responsive Design Tester Application available in the Google Chrome Store.
 I also used [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive) and it was a useful way to see how the site was progressing in regards to reponding to different screen sizes.
+The image showing responsiveness can be seen below.

-   Had not intended to cater for the larger screens but cover text was problematic on the hero image, so I applied a minor fix.
+   Had not intended to cater for the larger screens but the cover text was problematic on the hero image, so I applied a minor fix.
 Should be responsive down to 320px screen, but any smaller and there will be issues.
 In regard to bigger screens it should be good to 5119px.

-   The Media Query Breakpoints I used where:
+   The Media Query Breakpoints I used were:
    - 5120px width and below;
    - 1200px width and below;
    - 950px width and below;